-Work with the Anderson HOME Consortium - prepare Annual Action Plan and CAPER report; oversee administrative activities for the Consortium; and provide housing rehabilitation project oversight for Anderson County and City of Belton.
+- Work with the Anderson HOME Consortium prepare Annual Action Plan and CAPER report; oversee administrative activities for the Consortium; and provide housing rehabilitation project oversight for Anderson County and City of Belton. - Begin or complete work with communities to update local plans and ordinances, including the update of Comprehensive Plans for the City of Inman, Town of Reidville, and Town of Cowpens, and Town of

-- Complete work with communities to update local plans and ordinances, including the update of Comprehensive Plans for the Town of Lyman, City of Inman, and the City of Anderson, as well as the development of new zoning and land development regulations for the Towns of Reidville and Landrum. - Begin work with Anderson County to update their Zoning and Land Development Regulations. - Provide on-going planning administration for City of Pickens. - Provide technical assistance as requested by local governments. - Provide 8-10 continuing planning education programs and 2-4 planning orientation sessions during FY 2020 for planning commissions, board of appeals, and board of architectural review members. - Participate in regional planning groups addressing regional concerns of local city and county governments.
+Williamston as well as the development of new zoning and land development regulations for the Towns of Reidville.

+- Complete work with Anderson County to update their Zoning and Land Development Regulations. - Provide on-going planning administration for City of Pickens. - Provide technical assistance as requested by local governments. - Provide 8-10 continuing planning education programs and 2-4 planning orientation sessions during FY 2020 for planning commissions, board of appeals, and board of architectural review members. - Participate in regional planning groups addressing regional concerns of local city and county governments.